ellie326/332project/README.md

 ### Progress in the week
 + [internal sorting 수정](https://github.com/ellie326/332project/blob/main/report/distributed%20sorting_edited%20version.pdf)
 - decide which communication method to use -> decided to use "gRPC"
-- basic communication part done
+- basic communication part done -> Nov 25th, 00:05 an error detected -> add debugging for the goal of the next week
 - sampling and partitioning on master machine done
 - documentation on misunderstanding and feedbacks from the progress presentation session

 ### Goal of the next week
+- debug communication part
 - Debug on internal sorting and shuffling
 - Make test cases